First Federal Execution in 17 Years Blocked With Hours to Spare

 Court battles over the policy change have circled on whether the administration violated federal law and circumvented administrative procedures when it rolled out the new protocols.

-The Justice Department did not respond to a request for comment on the ruling Monday.
+The Justice Department declined to comment on the ruling Monday, citing a policy for pending litigation.

 Attorney General William Barr has argued that the four prisoners scheduled to die in 2020 — Lee, followed by Wesley Ira Purkey on July 15, Dustin Lee Honken on July 17 and Keith Dwayne Nelson on August 28 — are guilty of gruesome crimes.